 We looked at how the AARP® Credit Card preformed when compared to other leading credit cards.
 You should read through this section to get a better sense of where the AARP® Credit Card shines and where it falls short.

-The Citi® Double Cash Card is a great option for users looking for good rewards on all-around spending.
-With the card, you get 1% back on all purchases, and then another 1% when those purchases are paid off.
+The Citi® Double Cash Card – 18 month BT offer is a great option for users looking for good rewards on all-around spending.
+With the card, you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 For the AARP® Credit Card to beat that offer, dining out and gas need to make up more than 50% of your total credit card spending.
-Otherwise, the rewards you earn will average out to something lower than what the Citi® Double Cash Card can provide.
+Otherwise, the rewards you earn will average out to something lower than what the Citi® Double Cash Card – 18 month BT offer can provide.

-One downside of the Citi® Double Cash Card is the lack of a signing bonus.
+One downside of the Citi® Double Cash Card – 18 month BT offer is the lack of a signing bonus.
 If you’re the type of person to get a credit card just once in a while, this shouldn’t matter.
 In the end, the card with the better long-term returns should be the one you choose.

 AARP® Credit Card vs Chase Sapphire Preferred® Card

-For all the extra benefits, Chase Sapphire Preferred® Card cardholders will have to put up with an annual fee -- $0 intro for the first year, then $95.
+For all the extra benefits, Chase Sapphire Preferred® Card cardholders will have to put up with an annual fee -- $95.
 If you spend enough on travel and dining, this fee is easily worth it.
 Additionally, the early spend bonus will have you covered for years.
-You can earn 50,000 bonus points when you spend $4,000 on purchases in the first 3 months from account opening.
-That translates to roughly $625 in travel when you redeem through Chase Ultimate Rewards®.
+You can earn 60,000 bonus points when you spend $4,000 on purchases in the first 3 months from account opening.
+That translates to roughly $750 in travel when you redeem through Chase Ultimate Rewards®.

 AARP® Credit Card vs Chase Freedom®

 The Chase Freedom® is one of our favorite cash back credit cards.
-With it, you can earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Sometimes, these bonus categories include restaurants and gas stations.
+With it, you can Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.
 This card can be a better match if you drive and dine out seasonally.
 Moreover, the Chase Freedom® gives you the chance to earn an excellent rewards rate on different categories, where the AARP® Credit Card would award just 1%.

 The two cards also differ when it comes to the early spend bonus.
 With the Chase Freedom® you can earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
 That is $50 more than the AARP® Credit Card bonus, for the same requirements.